 Crocus etruscus is a cormous perennial with flowers appearing before the leaves.
 It grows up to 3.2 inches (8 cm) tall.
 The lilac flowers with purple veining and prominent orange stigmas appear in early spring.

 USDA hardiness zone 6a to 8b: from −10 °F (−23.3 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

-It is endemic to woodlands of Central Tuscany (Italy).
+This species is endemic to the woodlands of Central Tuscany (Italy).

 - Back to genus Crocus

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.